If there is a disaster and there is no food on the shelves, what will you eat? Should you go Trapping for Food?

 The funny thing about squirrels, they’ll go down the same log that just hung 20 of their friends, just to see what the heck is going on.

-Trapping with Mouse or Rat Traps for the non-trappers
+Trapping for Food with Mouse or Rat Traps for the Non-trappers

 There are plenty of small non-mouse and non-rat animals in the forest, there are squirrels, rabbits, and chipmunks too.
 After a few weeks though, a mouse or rat might be a feast!